Fun athletics sessions to help 4-11 year old children learn, develop and practice running jumping and throwing.

 - Developmental – children will learn at their own pace through age-appropriate sessions

-Calling all Providers - apply now for a funetics licence and help improve the physical literacy of children.
+Calling all providers - apply now for a funetics licence and help improve the physical literacy of children.

-We are recruiting local dynamic providers to deliver the funetics programme within school locations across England from September 2019.
+We are recruiting local dynamic providers to deliver the funetics programme within school and community locations across England from September 2019.
 Coaches, teachers and parents will be able to access and track each child’s progress digitally as they learn fundamental movement skills and are encouraged to undertake higher activity levels for a healthy future.

 Find out more here.